harvardinformatics/informatics-website/docs/resources/tutorials/differential-expression-analysis.md

 Bulk RNA-seq involves generating estimates of gene expression for samples consisting of large pools of cells, for example a section of tissue, an aliquot of blood, or a collection of cells of particular interest, such as those obtained via fluorescence-activated cell sorting (FACS).
 The two primary pillars of bulk RNA-seq analysis are the estimation of abundance, at either the gene or isoform level (or both), and statistical analysis to identify genes or isoforms that show different levels of expression between a set of conditions or treatments of interest.
 This tutorial provides a brief review of expression quantification, but mostly focuses on how to perform tests for differential expression with *limma*.
 See [Ritchie et al. 2015](https://academic.oup.com/nar/article/43/7/e47/2414268) for more details. *Limma* is built on a linear-modeling framework and is available as a [*Bioconductor* package](https://bioconductor.org/packages/release/bioc/html/limma.html) in R.

+## Tutorial target audience
+This tutorial is designed to demonstrate best practice for implementing statistical methods on bulk RNA-seq data to test the null hypothesis that expression of individual genes does not vary between conditions.
+Ideally, users of this tutorial will have a working understanding of:

+* how to use [R](https://www.r-project.org/about.html), and ideally how to run it inside [Rstudio](https://posit.co/download/rstudio-desktop/)
+* what gene expression estimates quantify, and the methods for performing such quantification
+* hypothesis testing using statistics

 ## Getting Started

 If you are interested in following along with generating a count matrix using the *nf-core/rnaseq* workflow, you will need the following:

 1. A set of paired-end RNA-seq fastq files from the paper by Zhao et al. (2015) [*PLoS Genetics*](https://doi.org/10.1371/journal.pgen.1005204), which can be downloaded from the NCBI Short Read Archive (SRA) under the accession numbers SRR1576457-SRR1576516 and collected [here](https://www.ncbi.nlm.nih.gov/sra/SRP047141).
 2. A genome fasta file for *Drosophila melanogaster* and a gtf annotation file for the same species.
-We used !!INSERT LINKS!!
+We used the following [genome fasta](https://ftp.ensembl.org/pub/release-114/fasta/drosophila_melanogaster/dna/Drosophila_melanogaster.BDGP6.54.dna_sm.toplevel.fa.gz) and [gtf](https://ftp.ensembl.org/pub/release-114/gtf/drosophila_melanogaster/Drosophila_melanogaster.BDGP6.54.114.gtf.gz) files.
 3. A current version of [nextflow](https://nextflow.io/) installed on an HPC cluster you are using (in our case, we are using the Cannon cluster at Harvard)

-!!!
-Note
-    If you are performing sequencing through the Bauer Core, the Informatics group can also assist you with running your samples through the *nf-core/rnaseq* workflow, and generating a count matrix. !!LINK TO INSTRUCTIONS ON HOW TO REQUEST THIS!!

 If you want to skip directly to the differential expression analysis part, you will need the following: